Evolving vision for regional health

-Mr Sharp said he is pleased to have taken the reins with a committed group of staff in all positions who are passionate and proud of GV Health and the services it provides.
+Mr Sharp said he was pleased to have taken the reins with a committed group of staff in all positions who were passionate and proud of GV Health and the services it provided.

 Mr Sharp said GV Health will continue to focus on its CREATE values while building on its culture and working in partnership with patients, their families, across all staff groups and other regional healthcare organisations.

-“We’re really focused on expanding and bringing those services to Shepparton, as at the moment people need to travel to Bendigo, Melbourne or sometimes Albury, depending on where they live,” said Mr Sharp.
+“We’re really focused on expanding and bringing those services to Shepparton, as at the moment people need to travel to Bendigo, Melbourne or sometimes Albury, depending on where they live,” Mr Sharp said.

 “We’re going to be growing our clinical workforce - our nursing, medical and allied health staff, but also our support services, cleaning and catering staff as well,” he said.

-Mr Sharp said that GV Health’s Strategic Plan provides a platform that will allow the service to move into the 2020s and beyond.
+Mr Sharp said that GV Health’s Strategic Plan provided a platform that would allow the service to move into 2020 and beyond.

 Visit jobs.gvhealth.org.au to register your interest in a current or future role at GV Health.